 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 A bone mineral density test measures bone mass.
-Bone mineral density refers to the amount of calcium and other bone minerals in bone.
-The most commonly used bone mineral density test is DXA or DEXA (dual energy X-ray absorptiometry), which uses X-rays to measure bone mass.
+Bone mineral density refers to the amount of calcium and other minerals in bone.
+The most used bone mineral density test is DEXA or DXA.
+DEXA stands for dual energy x-ray absorptiometry.
+The DEXA test uses x-rays to measure bone mass.

-Current patients and childhood cancer survivors who are at risk of bone mass loss include patients who:
+Children who are at risk of bone mass loss include those who:

-Childhood cancer survivors at risk for developing osteoporosis should have a DXA scan when they enter long-term follow-up care.
+Children at risk for developing osteoporosis should have a DEXA scan when they enter long-term follow-up care.

-Parents will likely be asked to complete a questionnaire about the patient’s bone health history and previous medical treatments.
+You will likely be asked to answer questions about your child’s bone health history and medical treatments.

-Patients who take medicines with calcium or calcium supplements (such as daily vitamins) should stop taking them at least 24 hours before the scan.
+Those who take medicines with calcium or calcium supplements such as daily vitamins should stop taking them at least 24 hours before the scan.

-Patients should wear loose, comfortable clothes with no metal snaps or zippers because metal shows up on bone density tests.
+Make sure your child wears loose, comfortable clothes with no metal snaps or zippers.
+Metal shows up on bone density tests.

-A DXA scan takes about 45 minutes.
-The patient must remain still, or the X-rays will be blurry.
-It might help if the patient pretends to sleep or be a statue.
+A DEXA scan takes about 45 minutes.
+Your child must remain still, or the X-rays will be blurry.
+It might help if they pretend to sleep or be a statue.

 In rare cases, children may need medicine to help them lie still.
 In the case of infants, the staff might ask parents to feed them right before the exam.

-A DXA scan uses much less radiation than a regular X-ray.
-Parents should discuss any concerns with the medical team.
+A DEXA scan uses much less radiation than a regular X-ray.
+Discuss any concerns with your medical team.

 A staff member will be nearby operating the machine.

-A radiologist, a physician trained to interpret imaging tests, will analyze the results, and send a report to the patient’s oncologist.
-It can take 1 day to several days to get DXA scan results.
+A radiologist, a physician trained to interpret imaging tests, will analyze the results.
+They will send a report to your child’s doctor.
+It can take up to several days to get DEXA scan results.
 Ask the doctor when to expect them.

-A DXA scan produces a measurement called a Z-score.
-This score shows how much bone mass the patient has compared to other people of the same age, size, and gender.
-If this score is unusually high or low, it may indicate a need for further medical tests.
+A DEXA scan produces two measurements.
+One is called a Z-score.
+This score shows how much bone mass your child has compared to other people of the same age, size, and gender.
+If this score is higher or lower than usual, your child may need more tests.